QtMark/qmjson/README.md

 ```

 The QtMark JSON Library uses C++11, and thus you must add this to your project
 file.
-You will also need to add the librarys themselves.
+You will also need to add the libraries themselves.
 Note that the GUI
 library is optional (don't forget to remove the include if you don't use it).

 ```